jonisavo/space-invaders-vs/README.md

 ## To do

 1. Music
-2. Better UI?
+2. More powerups (new weapons?)
-3. Powerups?
+3. Better UI?
-4. Other goodies?
+4. Change rules: whoever has the most points if both die wins

 ## Set up